OttoDIY/OttoNinja/README.md

 2. Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed):
 3. Open  for example OTTO_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding port
 4. Upload code to your Otto and will dance!
-5. Make your own dance just modify the program using same functions
+5. Make your own dance just modify the arduino code using same functions

 ### Otto was  design using Autodesk 123D Design software now in Thinkercad!
 [You can modify it for customization](https://www.tinkercad.com/things/1kI624iowUR-ottodiy/) or further improvements!